Complete Salary Management Guide: 2026

 Artificial Intelligence and Payroll Automation

-In 2026, artificial intelligence is entering payroll management at several levels.
-Next-generation payroll software offers AI features to:
+In 2026, artificial intelligence enters payroll management at several levels.
+Next-generation payroll software offers AI features for:

-- Automatically detect anomalies in pay slips before validation (salary discrepancies, inconsistent contributions, missing bonuses).
+- Automatically detecting anomalies in pay slips before approval (salary discrepancies, inconsistent contributions, missing bonuses).

-- Generate salary cost simulations for recruitment or amendment negotiations.
+- Generating cost simulations for recruitment or amendment negotiations.

-- Automate contract drafting: tools allow producing documents compliant with applicable collective agreements in seconds.
+- Automating contract drafting: tools like the AI-powered contract generator enable production of documents compliant with applicable collective agreements in seconds.

 International Mobility and Cross-Border Payroll

 The development of cross-border remote work complicates payroll management for many companies.
-An employee residing in Belgium or Germany but working for a French company may be subject to different social contribution rules depending on bilateral agreements in force and EU Regulation 883/2004 on the coordination of social security systems.
+An employee residing in Belgium or Germany but working for a French company may be subject to different social contribution rules depending on applicable bilateral agreements and EU Regulation 883/2004 on coordination of social security systems.

 Personal Data Protection and Payroll: GDPR in Practice